johnmholmes/YouTube-Can-Arduino-Nano/README.md

 PIN 13 = SCK

-GND and 5 volts also required.
+GND and 5 volts also required and the GND should be joined between units..
 ----

 # For explanations of certain functions